Selling Used Clothes To Africa Help African Economy?

 3: Reduce The Gap Between Rich And Poor

 The polarization in Africa is mainly manifested in the wide gap between the rich and poor countries.

-It with dozens of times in the per capita GDP difference.
+It with dozens of times in the per capital GDP difference.

 Most Africans have negligible incomes, while a tiny minority of Africans are fabulously rich.